ImperialCollegeLondon/SWMManywhere/docs/graphfcns_guide.md

 We can see that `remove_non_pipe_allowable_links` uses the `omit_edges` parameter, which is contained in the `parameters.TopologyDerivation` object that the graph function takes as an argument.
-Although we recommend exploring parameter values in SWMManywhere with the [configuration file](config_guide.md#changing-parameters) we will give an example below explain how a parameter can be changed 'manually' to better understand what is happening at the graph function level.
+Although we recommend changing parameter values in SWMManywhere with the [configuration file](config_guide.md#changing-parameters) we will give an example below explain how a parameter can be changed 'manually' to better understand what is happening at the graph function level.